DevExpress/testcafe/docs/articles/documentation/recipes/debug-in-webstorm.md

 Now you can use WebStorm debugging tools to inspect the code, step over to the next command, etc.

-> The debugger may consider TestCafe actions called in a chain as a single command.
-Add `await t.` before each action to correctly step between them.
-Nevertheless, if you put a breakpoint at each chained action, the debugger stops at these breakpoints.
+> The debugger may consider a TestCafe action chain as a single command and therefore fail to correctly step between these actions.
+In this instance, put a breakpoint at each chained action.